probeshnath/course-registration-react/README.md

 #### Question 1:  Add at least 3 Project features

-.
-Course register: when i click on select then my selected course add in my cart.
-And i also add this selected card or course title displayed in  Course Name list and when i add any course add in my cart then this course credit and hour addition on my credit course and i have fixed 20hour .
+1. Course register: when i click on select button then my selected course added in my cart.
+And i also displayed this selected card or course title  in  Course Name list and when i add any course add in my cart then this course credit addition and hour are substraction from my credit course and remaining hour and i have fixed 20hour to purchase or registration any course.
 Everytime it reduce by adding new courses .
-And also every course price are set in usestate hook variable and it also displayed in my cart.
+And also every course price are set in usestate hook variable and it also displayed in my cart as total price.

-2. Toast alert: When i add a new course in my cart ,then get a success toast pop-up, which is interactive my website and when i try to again add existing cart , then i get an error.
-When my credit and remaining hour are finished , then also i get an error , it's displayed that "you spend your all credit , now you can not buy or select other course.
+2. Toast alert: When i add a new course in my cart ,then i set a success toast pop-up, which is interactive my website and user can understande easily that he successful registration his course and when i try to again add existing cart , then i set an error.
+When credit and remaining hour are finished , then also i set an error , it's displayed that "you spend your all credit , now you can not buy or select other course.
 It's a very intersting and user frindly.

 3. There are another intersting feature is no one can buy or purchase course after cross credit limitation.
-It's show an error.
+It's shows an error.

-4. When user select a course that time there are so many things are change.
+4. When user select a course that time there are so many state are changes.
 Like, when user select a course then price will be store in an variable and everytime he spend his credit and after finished 20 credit he can't buy other course.
+Also remaining hour are reduce from fixed 20 hours.